kubernetes/website/content/en/docs/tasks/debug-application-cluster/debug-service.md

 ## Are the Pods working?

-At this point, we know that your Service exists and has selected your Pods.
+At this point, you know that your Service exists and has selected your Pods.
-At the beginning of this walk-through, we verified the Pods themselves.
+At the beginning of this walk-through, you verified the Pods themselves.
-Let's check again that the Pods are actually working - we can bypass the Service mechanism and go straight to the Pods, as listed by the Endpoints above.
+Let's check again that the Pods are actually working - you can bypass the Service mechanism and go straight to the Pods, as listed by the Endpoints above.